Hornbill-Docs/esp-config/esp-config/advanced-analytics/widgets.md

 * **Custom.** The custom widget type allows you to specify a URL and display the content as an image, in an iframe or div.

 ## General look and feel

 Use this dialog to style the widget according to your preferences.
 You can set colors, transparency, and border styles.

 ## Data source settings

 When creating data charts, you specify data types to define how the data for the chart will be created.
 Select from the following data types:

 * **Measured Samples.** This type allows you to add multiple measures' data to a single chart, to display the data using definable sample intervals, and to display history.
+Available chart types for this data type are bar and line.
-* **Measure Group By.** This type allows a single measure's data to be displayed and grouped by Saved Data Columns.
+* **Measure Group By.** This type allows a single measure's data to be displayed and grouped by [Saved Data Columns](/advanced-analytics/measures#saved-data-columns).
+Available chart types for this data type are bar and pie.
-* **Measure Samples Group By.** This type allows a single measure's sampled data to be grouped and displayed by Saved Data Columns and by definable sample periods (manual or predefined date settings).
+* **Measure Samples Group By.** This type allows a single measure's sampled data to be grouped and displayed by [Saved Data Columns](/advanced-analytics/measures#saved-data-columns) and by definable sample periods (manual or predefined date settings).
+Available chart types for this data type are bar and line.
 * **SQL Group By.** This type allows you to specify a database table, which column to group on, which column to count on, as well as to define filter conditions for the data and the sample history duration.
+Available chart types for this data type are bar and pie.

 ## Widget settings

 Use this dialog to adjust the chart settings, as well as the options for axis, grid, and legend.
 Here you can also adjust settings for target lines.

 ## About pre-defined date settings

 When creating widgets within Hornbill Advanced Analytics, you can use some widget types to set the sampling type and the sampling period.

 The sample period, when using predefined date settings, consists of multiple options to provide you the flexibility to set the widget to report on a specific period in time.
 Some of these options relate to the beginning of a week (this week or last week), and because the week start day can be different for organizations based in different countries, Hornbill have also provided a setting to enable this to be set per Hornbill instance within Configuration.
 By default, this setting is set to Sunday as the start of the week.

 **To customize the beginning of the week start:**

 1. Select the **Configuration** cog at the bottom of the left-hand application menu bar.
 1. In Configuration, from the navigation dropdown, select **Platform Configuration**.
 1. Navigate to Advanced Tools & Settings > Advanced System Settings.